Vedansh635/Python-Quiz-Project/README.md

 ---------------------------  Note  ---------------------------

 The pyttsx3 library may not work as expected in some IDEs or online code editors.
 For the best experience, run the game in a terminal or command prompt environment.
+And you have to install pyttsx3 module as its not builtin module.
 I hope you enjoy playing the game!